 - Multiculturalism does not seem to work well in a country that has a strong, unique culture, particularly if it is based on nationality.
 If the new immigrants have no interest in integrating with the existing society, then the country’s population will become fragmented and create a lot of resentment and friction.
 Multiculturalism assumes that the new groups of immigrants will respect the current values and traditions of their new home country, and adopt to it.
 This is not always the case, as evidenced by what is happening in Germany (which has let in huge numbers of refugees many of which are Moslem).
 Germany has traditionally been a Christian country with its own unique culture and way of life.
 There are now seemingly endless news reports of clashes involving young Moslem men and German women.
 The young Moslem men are horrified at how the German women dress and act in public (and want them to obey sharia law); and these men have expressed their views quite violently (incidents of harassment, sexual assault, and even rape are becoming more common).

 - If a country’s unique culture, traditions, and way of life is destroyed by multiculturalism (i.e. the number of new immigrants is huge, and these new immigrants are not expected nor want to integrate with the society at large), what is going to be the ties that bind that country’s people together?
 This is the major point being discussed worldwide, particularly in countries such as the United Kingdom.
-Many British citizens have openly stated that they are proud to be British and want to retain their own traditions and way of life, and have no interest in seeing it destroyed by letting in huge number of immigrants who don’t want to integrate into British society and want everyone else to accommodate them.
+Many British citizens have openly stated that they are proud to be British and want to retain their own traditions and way of life, and have no interest in seeing it destroyed (or further fragmented) by letting in huge number of immigrants who don’t want to integrate into British society and want everyone else to accommodate them.
 Perhaps such Brits are expressing the advice given in 387 A.D. by St. Ambrose, the Bishop of Milan, to St. Augustine (a newcomer): “When in Rome, do as the Romans!”
 Many, especially those who oppose multiculturalism, would argue that even after 1,600 years, his advice is still applicable!